z4kn4fein/stashbox/README.md

 	}
 }
 ```
-If you have multiple registrations for a service, you can use the `Dependency` attribute to specify the which one you want to being injected.
+If you have multiple registrations for a service, you can use the `Dependency` attribute to specify which one you want to being injected.
 ```c#
 class Drizzt : IDrow
 {